-The Philadelphia Housing Authority (PHA) is requesting public comments and conducting a public hearing on the proposed Moving to Work Annual Plan for Fiscal Year 2022 (Annual Plan), which includes a Rental Assistance Demonstration Program Significant Amendment, and a proposed Amendment to the Annual Plan for Fiscal Year 2021.
+The Philadelphia Housing Authority (PHA) is requesting public comments and conducting a public hearing on the proposed Moving to Work Annual Plan for Fiscal Year 2023 (Annual Plan), which includes a Rental Assistance Demonstration (RAD) Program Significant Amendment, and a proposed Amendment to the Annual Plan for Fiscal Year 2022.
 PHA is a participant in the Moving to Work (MTW) Program pursuant to an MTW Agreement between PHA and the US Department of Housing and Urban Development (HUD).
-The Annual Plan for Fiscal Year 2022 describes PHA's MTW proposed policy initiatives and activities for the period April 1, 2021 to March 31, 2022.
-The Amendment to PHA's HUD approved Annual Plan for Fiscal Year 2021 incorporates a new proposed activity for the period April 1, 2020 to March 31, 2021.
-The Annual Plans are available for public review on PHA's website at www.pha.phila.gov under the "Latest News" section.
-Copies are also available at the Philadelphia Housing Authority headquarters building at 2013 Ridge Avenue, Philadelphia, PA 19121 during normal business hours.
+The Annual Plan for Fiscal Year 2023 describes PHA's MTW proposed policy initiatives and activities for the period April 1, 2022 to March 31, 2023.
+The Amendment to PHA's HUD approved Annual Plan for Fiscal Year 2022 incorporates a RAD Significant Amendment.
+PHA is also requesting public comments and conducting a public hearing on proposed Amendment.
+Phe Public Housing Admissions and Continued Occupancy Policy, and the Housing Choice Voucher Administrative Plan.
+These documents are available for public review on PHA's website at www.pha.phila.gov under the "Latest News" section.
+Copies are also available at the Philadelphia Housing Authority headquarters at 2013 Ridge Avenue, Philadelphia, PA 19121 during normal business hours.